NonoM33/NovelApp/README.md

 ## Installation

-Clone the repository and open the `.xcodeproj` or `.xcworkspace` file in Xcode.
+Clone the repository and open the `.xcodeproj` file in Xcode.
 Then, build and run the project on your preferred simulator or iOS device.

 ## Author